The Basics of a Slip and Fall Lawsuit in South Carolina

 - Discovery Process - This is the formal information-gathering step in a personal injury lawsuit.
 During the discovery process, both sides might give sworn written statements called affidavits or sworn testimony called depositions.
 Other pertinent evidence and information to the lawsuit will be gathered during this time.

-- Negotiations and Settlements - The majority of the time, your case will be resolved in a settlement.
+- Negotiations and Settlements - The majority of the time, your slip and fall case will be resolved in a settlement.
 Insurance companies are willing to settle, but they want to pay you the bare minimum.
 This amount is often less than you deserve.
 If they do not offer you a satisfactory amount, your case could go to trial.

 - Trial - If no settlement was reached during the defendant’s answer or the discovery process, then the lawsuit proceeds to trial.
 As the plaintiff, your lawyer would have to prove the defendant's negligence in your lawsuit.
 After the trial, a jury would return a verdict answering whether the property owner was negligent and, if so, how much you should recuperate for damage and losses.
 After that verdict is returned, both sides would have the opportunity to appeal the decision.